va7deo/SNK68/README.md

 <br>

-- Custom keyboard inputs mapped for LS-30 RP2040 firmware for Player 1 and Player 2.
+- Custom keyboard inputs mapped for LS-30 RP2040 firmware functionality.
+The mapping is player dependent for the RP2040 firmware.

 <br>